briankoser/koser.us-metalsmith/src/journal/podcasting-start-to-finish-equipment.md

 Just plug the mic into the computer and you’re off to the races.

 However, with two people it’s a little awkward recording into one mic.
 The downside to adding a mic is that you can’t just plug it in to a second USB port.
 It’s important that the audio from both mics goes in simultaneously, but USB does not transfer at consistent speeds.
-You’ll need to plug the mics into a mixing board which will combine the audio and send it to the computer.
+You’ll need to plug the mics into a mixer which will combine the audio and send it to the computer.
 Our new setup includes the existing equipment plus:

 ## An additional mic, stand, clip, and pop filter